unrealapex/dotfiles/README.md

-my dotfiles for gentoo, managed using git and make. the main focus of this rice is to create a minimalistic linux system. eye candy is desired, however, minimalism and performance come first. a majority of the tools i use with this rice follow the suckless software design philsophy. i believe that is a way of writing software that more people should adapt to.
+my dotfiles for gentoo, managed using git and make. the main focus of this rice is to create a minimalistic linux system. eye candy is desired, however, minimalism and performance come first. a majority of the tools i use with this rice follow the suckless philsophy. i, like the suckless developers believe writing quality software is important.

 ### 💿 install
 ```sh